 The firm has connections with politicians, celebrities and scientists.
 Its advisory board includes Deepak Chopra, Leonardo DiCaprio, former Florida Sen. Mel Martinez, and former House Majority Leader Dick Gephardt, plus former Mayo Clinic medical director Nicholas LaRusso.

 In 2012, working with the Clinton Global Initiative, Delos committed to developing a set of wellness standards for buildings.

 It compares those standards to the LEED standards -- Leadership in Energy and Environmental Design -- developed by the U.S. Green Building Council, which certifies buildings as energy-efficient and environmentally friendly.
 USCGB’s founding chairman, Rick Fedrizzi, is also on the Delos advisory board.

-The standards are grouped in seven major categories: air, water, nourishment, light, fitness, comfort and mind.
+The standards are grouped into seven major categories: air, water, nourishment, light, fitness, comfort, and mind.

 Scialla says standards in the same categories “will be applied to the community at large, with safety and injury prevention added,” in the district standards.

 A list of the standards for buildings covers some 230 pages and applies to nearly every aspect of a building’s construction and operation, including the maintenance and cleaning practices used while it’s in operation and the employment policies of its occupants.